 Principle among those options is: -fileMask

 That is a fully path-qualified file name mask which this instance of DocOriginNotify is meant to monitor.
 At present, these paths must be accessible, network-mounted folders.

-The DocOriginNotify.prm file.
+See also the DocOriginNotify.prm file.